 Grupo Aeroportuario del Pacifico Reports in December 2022 a Passenger Traffic Increase of 18.6% Compared to 2019 (Increase of 18.8% Compared to 2021)

-/EIN News/ -- GUADALAJARA, Mexico, Jan.
-04, 2023 (GLOBE NEWSWIRE) -- Grupo Aeroportuario del Pacífico, S.A.B. de C.V., (NYSE: PAC; BMV: GAP) (“the Company” or “GAP”) announces preliminary terminal passenger traffic figures for the month of December 2022, which includes comparisons with the 2019 and 2021 figures to facilitate the reading and understanding of the passenger traffic trend.
+GUADALAJARA, Mexico, Jan.
+04, 2023 (GLOBE NEWSWIRE) -- Grupo Aeroportuario del Pacífico, S.A.B. de C.V., PACGAP ("the Company" or "GAP") announces preliminary terminal passenger traffic figures for the month of December 2022, which includes comparisons with the 2019 and 2021 figures to facilitate the reading and understanding of the passenger traffic trend.

 For December 2022, the total number of terminal passengers at GAP's 12 Mexican airports increased by 22.2%, compared to the same period of 2019.
 Tijuana, Los Cabos, Puerto Vallarta and Guadalajara presented an increase in passenger traffic of 35.1%, 31.4%, 28.9% and 15.3% respectively, compared to December 2019.